 None of climate change’s causes or effects exist in a vacuum in the larger cycle of poverty.

-However, by breaking down the main causes of poverty into tangible issues with actionable solutions, we can begin to make significant steps towards real change.
+However, by breaking down the main causes into tangible issues with actionable solutions to poverty, we can begin to make significant steps towards real change.
 It’s thanks to your own concern that we’re able to transform communities and build sustainable resilience.

 *Names changed for security